martig3/dathost-discord-scrim-bot/README.md

 A way to organize 10 man scrims on a DatHost dedicated CSGO server via Discord.

 ## Usage
 The bot must be bound to one discord server and utilizes a specific text channel to receive commands.
 Users type `!join` to enter the queue.
-Once the queue is full, the `!start` can be executed.
+Once the queue is full, the `!start` command can be executed.

 #### Available Commands
 - `!join` - Join the scrim queue